 The fundamental difference between traditional media and video games is the technology.
 We’ll be training you on industry standard tech such as FMOD and engines like Unity.
 If you’ve ever tried to learn these tools through youtube, you don’t need to be told of the issues you can come across.
-With ThinkSpace, we give you hours of detailed and entertaining videos with certified FMOD user and Audio Lead Andy Gibson and detailed text and diagrams, along with 1-1 tuition, to help get into the world of Game Audio.
+With ThinkSpace, we give you hours of detailed and entertaining videos and detailed text and diagrams, along with 1-1 tuition, to help get into the world of Game Audio.

 Ensuring you are fully equipped to begin your journey into video game audio, we’ll be teaching you about not just the technical challenges that form the heart of our daily lives, but also the creative necessities of audio and working with a brief.
 Topics include detailed field recording training from senior sound designer Pierre Griscelli.

 Module 3 – Research Skills and Critical Reflection